-The Company receives services from Oakana Holdings, Inc. The Company and Oakana Holdings, Inc. are related through a family relationship between certain shareholders and the president of Oakana Holdings, Inc. The expense recognized for these services was approximately \$0.2 million, \$0.2 million and \$0.2 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+The Company receives services from Oakana Holdings, Inc. The Company and Oakana Holdings, Inc. are related through a family relationship between certain shareholders and the president of Oakana Holdings, Inc. The expense recognized for these services was approximately less than \$0.1 million, \$0.2 million and \$0.2 million for the years ended December 31, 2022, 2021 and 2020, respectively.